Set your pumpkin apart from all the other Halloween pumpkins with a beautifully carved cat Jack O’ Lantern.

 Step 2.
 Choose And Download A Cat Carving Pattern

-Go here to find your cat pumpkin carving pattern digital download.
-There are 63 amazingly adorable options to choose from.
+Go here to find your free cat pumpkin carving pattern digital download.
+There are 67 amazingly adorable options to choose from.
+You can find the cat stencil I used here.
+It wasn’t free, but it was cheap.

 Step 3.
 Print And Resize The Pumpkin Stencil To Fit The Size Of Your Pumpkin